aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to JSON Format via C++" h2="Export PPTM file to JSON format via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to JSON?</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that require a high degree of accuracy and precision.
+It is widely used for business documents, legal documents, and other documents that need to be shared across different platforms.
+However, PDFs are not always the best choice for data storage and manipulation.
+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is becoming increasingly popular for data storage and manipulation.
+JSON is easier to read and write than PDF, and it is also more flexible and efficient.

+<h2>How Aspose.Total Helps for PPTM to JSON Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily create, manipulate, and convert documents in C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and Word documents.
+With Aspose.Total for C++, you can easily convert PPTM files to JSON format in two simple steps.

+Firstly, you can use Aspose.Slides for C++ to export PPTM to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert PowerPoint presentations in C++ applications.
+It supports a wide range of features, including exporting presentations to HTML.

+After that, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert HTML to JSON.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert Excel spreadsheets in C++ applications.
+It supports a wide range of features, including converting HTML to JSON.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to JSON format within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to JSON.
+By using Aspose.Total for C++, you can easily convert PPTM files to JSON format in two simple steps.
+It is a comprehensive suite of APIs that enables developers to easily create, manipulate, and convert documents in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}